sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 |aspect      |description
 |------------|-----------
-|definintion | JsonChange is a JsonPatch in terms of the final outcome of the update.
+|definition | JsonChange is a JsonPatch in terms of the final outcome of the update.
 Ordering of JsonChange updates will not follow the operations order within a JsonPatch, but will update the JSON file in any arbitrary order.

 Here is a summary explaining the `order-patch` contract, Check [3.1.1.4 Patch Orderer](#3114-patch-orderer) for detailed description.